-The expected rate of return on pension plan assets of 5.40% (2020 - 5.75%) is based on expectations of long-term rates of return at the beginning of the year and reflects the current pension plan asset mix.
-A new investment policy was adopted by Hydro One effective May 6, 2021.
-The expected rate of return for the December 31, 2021 disclosures and the 2022 registered pension plan expense is based on the plan's ultimate target asset mix.
+The expected rate of return on pension plan assets of 6.00% (2021 - 5.40%) is based on expectations of long-term rates of return at the beginning of the year and reflects the current pension plan asset mix dated November 8, 2022.
+The expected rate of return for the December 31, 2022 disclosures and the 2023 registered pension plan expense is based on the plan's ultimate target asset mix.